nanochess/TMSColor/README.md

 Photos will look better if the contrast is good.
 Magic sprites will work only with an image of 256x192 pixels.

+Currently for Sega Master System you should use the standard VDP colors, and you can provide your palette inside your game or program (for example, using the PALETTE LOAD sentence of CVBasic).
+It is way easier than trying to calculate a palette inside TMSColor.

 ### Notes

-The current official version is v2.4
+The current official version is v3.0

 CVBasic is available from https://github.com/nanochess/CVBasic